johnnybuildsyo/publicbuilders/README.md

 --

 **2024-11-18**
 📸 Added current project website screenshots
-📋 Added directory of projects list
+📋 Added new Projects Page which lists all current projects by builders in the directory
-🛳️ Wrote publish script to run generator scripts, commit, push and deploy 🌐 62 𝕏 54 🦋 117
+🛳️ Wrote publish script to run generator scripts, commit, push and deploy

 --